Teaching Assistant Visa Sponsorship Jobs in Ohio

 Which employers in Ohio sponsor visas for teaching assistants?

 Ohio's largest research universities are the most consistent sponsors.
-Ohio State University, Case Western Reserve University, the University of Cincinnati, Ohio University, and Kent State University regularly sponsor international teaching assistants through H-1B and J-1 programs.
+Ohio State University, Case Western Reserve University, the University of Cincinnati, Ohio University, and Kent State University regularly sponsor international teaching assistants through H-1B and J-1 visa programs.
 Larger K-12 districts in Columbus and Cleveland have also sponsored international teachers in specialized subject areas, though this is less common than university-based sponsorship.

 Which visa types are most common for teaching assistant roles in Ohio?

 The J-1 Exchange Visitor visa is the most common pathway for university teaching assistants in Ohio, particularly through exchange scholar or student programs tied to graduate study.
 The H-1B is used for full-time teaching roles that qualify as specialty occupations, typically requiring a bachelor's degree or higher in a relevant field.
-Some institutions also use TN status for Canadian and Mexican nationals in qualifying academic roles.
+Some institutions also use TN visa status for Canadian and Mexican nationals in qualifying academic roles.

 Which cities in Ohio have the most teaching assistant sponsorship jobs?